cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.6v0.1
 Any third-party or outside application selected for attachment protection SHOULD offer services comparable to those offered by Google Workspace.

-- Rationale
-  - A third-party system should provide the same minimum attachment protection functionality provided by Google to maintain a baseline security posture.
+- _Rationale:_ A third-party system should provide the same minimum attachment protection functionality provided by Google to maintain a baseline security posture.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - None